MicrosoftDocs/Viva/Viva/insights/advanced/analyst/how-to-build-an-employee-retention-model.md

 If we were to train the model on the entire dataset, it would likely perform well on the training data, but may not generalize well to new data.
 This is because the model may have learned to fit the noise in the training data, rather than the underlying patterns that are present in the data.

 By splitting the data into training and test sets, we can train the model on the training set and evaluate its performance on the test set.
-This allows us to estimate how well the model will perform on new data, and to identify any issues with overfitting or underfitting the model.
+This allows us to estimate how well the model performs on new data, and to identify any issues with overfitting or underfitting the model.

 > [!NOTE]
 > In addition to splitting the data into training and test sets, it's also common to use techniques such as cross-validation to further evaluate the performance of the model and tune its hyperparameters.
 These techniques help to ensure that the model is robust and performs well on a variety of data.
 Cross-validation techniques are not covered in this Playbook, but there are many resources online on how to take this further.